kwong09/Ducks-with-Emotions/README.md

-# V0 Initial Edits
+# Ducks with Emotions
-Added buttons to change to four different emotions (happy, sad, mad, party) Added pages for each emotion and sprite/background changes color depending on emotion that is chosen
+Choose from the four buttons at the bottom of the screen to choose how you are feeling today.
+Music for each feeling is provided in hopes to make you feel happier when you are feeling down!
+It's also fun to see a little duck on your screen so that you can relate to your duck's emotions.